nko5/hatch/README.md

 If you have any issues, we're on IRC in #nodeknockout on freenode, email us at
 <help@nodeknockout.com>, or tweet [@nodeknockout](https://twitter.com/nodeknockout).

+## Tests

+Tests will be run after navigating to http://localhost:8080/tests.

 ## Documentation

 To generate documentation just run `npm run doc` and look into `docs/index.html`.
+Or open a browser and navigate to http://localhost:8080/docs/index.html :-)